 When the --info-file command-line parameter is given, detailed information about the found adapters is written to the given file.
 The output is a tab-separated text file.
 Each line corresponds to one read of the input file (unless -times is used, see below).
-The fields are:
+A row is written for all reads, even those that are discarded from the final output FASTA/FASTQ due to filtering options (such as --minimum-length).